 I might love to tell Android to choose a choice, left, and to add or exchange more small print to a reminder in case you put it out of your mind the first time.

-Likewise, in the event you rattle off precise directions, your Android phone can set a reminder for a definite time; however, you’ll be able to still wish to faucet the screen to substantiate the reminder.
+Likewise, in the event you rattle off precise directions, your Android phone can set a reminder for a definite time; however, you’ll still be able to still wish to faucet the screen to confirm the reminder.
 In my voice movement’s future, you’ll be able to daisy-chain voice instructions to set the time and approve the reminder, which the software will bear in mind in keeping with the context of the preliminary request.

 I imagine a Google Now that may juggle a handful of instructions as adeptly as a human who hears step-by means of-step dictation: “adequate, Google.
 Search for “easiest eating places in San Francisco.
 Ok, Google: Scroll down.
 Adequate, Google, decide the menu for Boulevard.” and so on.